Tencent-RTC/obs-trtc/README.md

 ![007](https://github.com/Tencent-RTC/obs-trtc/assets/2777660/0a18bd36-e1f3-4070-bc89-95218785cb95)

-Since both WHIP and WHEP are standard protocols, you can utilize any client that supports them to play the stream.
+Since both WHIP and WHEP are standard protocols, you can utilize any client that supmv ports them to play the stream.

 ## Conclusion

-We looked into using flexible TRTC (Tencent Real-Time Communication) cloud services to make a stronger streaming platform and the steps needed to create a TRTC app with OBS WHIP help.
-These tools make it easier to organize and provide smooth live streaming experiences for different situations.
+We looked into using TRTC (Tencent Real-Time Communication) cloud services to make a stronger streaming platform and the steps needed to create a TRTC app with OBS WHIP.
+These tools make it easier to provide real-time live streaming experiences for different situations, with the power of OBS.

 If you require assistance or encounter any difficulties, please feel free to reach out to us via [Discord](https://discord.gg/vDHty6ddrZ).